lwtan90/ATTRACTgenome/README.md

 Rscript-3.5.1 /mnt/projects/wlwtan/cardiac+_epigenetics/burdentest.r $GENE
 rm "test_"$GENE*
 ```
-Burden.sh will consolidate the list of variants (depending on the category of interest) that are located within the coding region of a gene,
-and perform SKAT/Burden test using the function implemented in R package SKAT.
-Plink is required to convert the genotype files into matrix format
-required by the R package for processing.
-Other files required for the FAM files and eigenvec files from PCA analysis performed in WGSfiltering.sh.

 If you have decided to run burden test on 1 gene, just run the following:
 ```